ddrohan/web-app-dev-labs/lab5/step_6.md

 # Step 6 - Updating our 'Views'

-If you go ahead and try and delete a 'donation' you'll probably get some kind of error - and it's to do with the parameter we're passing to our 'delete' function on the client side - it's the wrong one.
+If you go ahead and try and delete or upvote a 'donation' you'll probably get some kind of error - and it's to do with the parameter we're passing to our 'delete' and 'incrementVotes' functions on the client side (in our .ejs file) - it's the wrong one.

 To fix this, you first need to identify what is the ***right*** parameter to pass so you need to find out what is being sent in the response JSON string to the 'List All Donations' request.